 The good news is that we have solved this problem.
 We have many, many models of this working successfully in various levels of government.
 With the establishment of groups like the U.S. Digital Service, GSA’s 18F, or California’s Digital Service, government agencies have access to expertise that helps them demand more from vendors, craft better procurements, and empower them to take risks.
 There is a crop of new vendors in government eager to apply consumer internet practices to government digital services.
 And there are new procurement vehicles that focus on demonstrating competence in skills that lead to better outcomes in delivery, usability, and user experience.

 A perfect example: the State of California created a pre-qualified vendor pool for companies competent in various methodologies used in developing government digital services.
 Unlike traditional Requests for Proposals, minimal writing was required to win a spot in the vendor pool.
-Instead, companies built actual software, and demonstrated their skills in the process; skills such as agile software development, user-centered design, open source technologies, usability testing, automated testing, continuous integration, and more.
+Instead, companies built actual software, and demonstrated their skills in the process; skills such as agile software development, human-centered design, open source technologies, usability testing, automated testing, continuous integration, and more.
 The State of California engaged GSA’s 18F to help in crafting the evaluation criteria.

 When Ad Hoc applied for the vendor pool in February 2017, we were given the choice of building one of two sample applications.
 We chose Option B, which was described as: